MatthewJamisonJS/Grocery_Sorter_App/README.md

 ### Features

-- **Test Connections**: Verify Google API and Ollama are working
-- **Load from Google Docs**: Import grocery lists using a document URL or ID
-- **Manual Entry**: Add items one by one
+- **Clipboard Integration**: Paste grocery lists directly from any source
 - **AI Categorization**: Automatically sort items into store aisles
+- **Enhanced Fallback**: Rule-based categorization when AI is unavailable
-- **Export**: Save categorized lists as JSON files
+- **Export**: Save categorized lists as JSON files and PDF reports

-### Google Docs Integration
+### Clipboard Integration

-1. Create a Google Doc with your grocery list (one item per line)
+1. Copy your grocery list from any source (text, notes, etc.)
-2. Copy the document URL or ID
-3. Paste it into the "Document URL or ID" field
-4. Enter your Google email
-5. Click "Load from Google Docs"
+2. Click "Load from Clipboard" in the app
+3. The app will automatically categorize all items
+4. View results in the table and download PDF reports

 ### AI Categorization

 The app uses Ollama to intelligently categorize grocery items into common store aisles:

 - Produce (fruits, vegetables)
-- Dairy (milk, cheese, yogurt)
+- Dairy & Eggs (milk, cheese, yogurt)
 - Meat & Seafood
 - Bakery (bread, pastries)
 - Pantry (canned goods, pasta, rice)